Asphalt Driveway Cost Calculator

 Everything runs in your browser, so you can try multiple what-if cases quickly.
 For example, you can compare a 2 inch surface with a 3 inch surface, or see how a 5 percent waste factor differs from a 10 percent factor before you request quotes.

-If you already know the local asphalt price per ton, enter it in the last field.
-This produces an estimated material-only cost.
-That number is helpful when you want to separate the hot mix itself from the rest of the installed project price.
-After that, run the calculation.
-The result box will show the asphalt volume and total tonnage, and when price is entered, the estimated material cost too.
+If you know the local hot-mix price per ton, enter it in the final field to estimate material-only cost.
+That number is handy when you want to separate asphalt supply from the rest of the job, such as grading or base work.
+Once the inputs are set, run the calculation and review the tonnage and cost outputs.

-The calculator assumes a rectangular driveway and uses standard unit conversions.
+This asphalt driveway cost formula assumes a rectangle and uses one asphalt density across the whole surface.
 Let L be the driveway length in feet, W the width in feet, T the asphalt thickness in inches, w the waste percentage, and ρ the asphalt density in pounds per cubic foot.
 This page uses an average density of 145 lb per cubic foot.

 The area is the familiar rectangle formula: